 St. Joseph Table Altar

-• The Altar has three levels symbolic of the Holy Trinity: God the Father, God the Son (Jesus) and the Holy Spirit.
+The Altar has three levels symbolic of the Holy Trinity: God the Father, God the Son (Jesus), and the Holy Spirit.

-• The elements that compose the altar are:
+The elements that compose the altar are:

-• An Image if St. Joseph
+• An Image of St. Joseph

 • Flowers